Unusual Options Activity Insight: Vroom | Benzinga

 Unusual Options Activity Insight: Vroom

 On Friday, shares of Vroom (NASDAQ:VRM) saw unusual options activity.
-After the option alert, the stock price moved down to $37.25.
+After the option alert, the stock price moved up to $37.69.

 - Sentiment: BULLISH